Van Buren (video game): Development

 Josh Sawyer took over as lead designer for Van Buren, while Tom French served as the producer.
 Sawyer notes that he condensed the story Avellone had already written so that it would work on a smaller scale.
 During development, Sawyer made multiple attempts to get Interplay to evaluate the work that had been done, but he never received a response.
 According to Sawyer, "It basically made me think, 'They have either no interest or no care for what we're doing'."
 When Interplay moved one of the remaining character artists for Van Buren onto a different project, Sawyer resigned.
 During this period, series creator and former Interplay developer Tim Cain was asked to play a demo of Van Buren.
 The vice president of Interplay asked Cain to estimate how long it would take to complete the game, to which Cain responded 12 to 18 months.
-The vice president then told Cain that any estimate over 6 months would have led to the cancellation of Van Buren.
+The vice president then told Cain that any estimate over 6 months would necessitate the cancellation of Van Buren.
 Sawyer believes Cain's 18 month estimation was too optimistic, and posited an actual development period of at least 24 months.

 In December 2003, Van Buren was canceled, and the remaining Black Isle staff were laid off.
 Cain believes that the cancelation came down to money: "I do not believe that [with] the money they had left, the game in the state it was in, and the people who were working on it could have completed it within six months ... and [if they did], I don't think it would have been a game you would have liked playing."
 Interplay's parent company Titus Interactive wanted to focus on console releases, and Van Buren was canceled in favor of Fallout: Brotherhood of Steel.
 Sawyer estimates that Van Buren had been in development for around half a year before its cancellation.